friesenA/Archipelago/README.md

 ## Git convention

 - 1. For each new or existing feature, create a new issue
-- 2. Open the assigned or newly created issue and look for the button `New ranch` _(this will create a new branch using the updated `master` branch.
+- 2. Open the assigned or newly created issue and look for the button `New branch` _(this will create a new branch using the updated `master` branch.
 Note that work in progress from other branches are not reflected)_
 - 3. Once a feature is completed, update your local branch with the master branch _(we want to make sure that your new feature does not break or come into conflict with completed features in the `master` branch)_